sendgrid/python-http-client/README.md

 <a name="thanks"></a>
 # Thanks

-We were inspired by the work done on [birdy](https://github.com/inueni/birdy) and [universalclient](https://github.com/dgreisen/universalclient).
+We were inspired by the work done on [Birdy](https://github.com/inueni/birdy) and [Universal Client](https://github.com/dgreisen/universalclient).

 <a name="about"></a>
 # About